Miruna-Chi/Optimised-Matrix-Multiplication/README.md

 # Optimised-Matrix-Multiplication
-A tweaked Matrix Multiplication algorithm to take into account Computer Architecture for a substantial 7x speedup (+ a detailed comparison to other algorithms))
+A tweaked Matrix Multiplication algorithm to take into account Computer Architecture for a substantial 7x speedup (+ comparison to another approach))

 ### 1. Solution Description
   #### 1.1) neopt